AnumitaS/AnuSamEcgAlgo/README.md

-# 🔓 AnuSamEcgAlgo
-# ⚡ Ultra-Fast Vectorized R-peak Detector
+# ⚡ AnuSamEcgAlgo:: An ultra-Fast Vectorized R-peak Detector

 ✅ An ultra-low complexity, time-domain QRS detector built entirely on native NumPy vectorization.
 This algorithm only use Numpy library.
 The maint reason I have created this repository is to prevent theft of my idea.
 With this repository I have timestamped my innovation.